morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 - 5.1 using `map` function (a higher order function)

+_EM: A LOT MORE EXPLANATION IS NEEDED HERE; SHOULD USE SLIDES AS WELL_

 ```clojure
 clojurebridge-turtle.walk=> (map #(forward % 40) (turtle-names))
 ({:trinity {:length 40}} {:neo {:length 40}} {:oracle {:length 40}} {:cypher {:length 40}} {:morpheus {:length 40}})